 8. Don’t Overload the System

-By following these guidelines, you can ensure that your septic system functions efficiently, extends its lifespan, and reduces the likelihood of costly repairs..
+By following these septic system tips, you can ensure that your septic system functions efficiently, extends its lifespan, and reduces the likelihood of costly repairs.